Glossary

 This is a glossary of a number of special words and medical terms used by this information service.

-A B C D E F G H I L M N O P R S T U V W X all
+A B C D E F G H I K L M N O P R S T U V W X all

 varicella zoster virus (Abrev.: VZV) syn. herpes zoster virus